Financial Literacy: The Life Skill Schools Don't Teach

 Delayed Gratification

 Building wealth is boring.
 It requires saying "no" to a purchase today so you can say "yes" to financial security tomorrow.
-It’s the adult version of the famous Marshmallow Test.
+This is the adult version of the famous Marshmallow Test.
 Can you resist buying the latest iPhone today so you can afford a comfortable retirement 20 years from now?
 This doesn't mean you live like a monk.
 It means you prioritize.
 You can have anything you want, but you cannot have everything you want all at once.

 The Marshmallow Test is a famous psychology experiment by Walter Mischel studying delayed gratification: a child gets one marshmallow now or waits for two later.
 The ability to wait was linked to better life outcomes like Exam scores, stress management.